Ruta Lee

 Ruta Lee (born Ruta Mary Kilmonis; May 30, 1935) is a Canadian-born American actress and dancer of Lithuanian descent.
 She was born in Montreal, Canada, to Lithuanian immigrant parents.
 Ruta Lee appeared as one of the brides in the musical Seven Brides for Seven Brothers.
 She had roles in films including Billy Wilder's crime drama Witness for the Prosecution and Stanley Donen's musical comedy Funny Face, and also is remembered for her guest appearance in a 1963 episode of Rod Serling's sci-fi series The Twilight Zone called "A Short Drink from a Certain Fountain".

 Lee guest-starred on many television series, and was also featured on a number of game shows, including Hollywood Squares, What's My Line?, and Match Game, and as Alex Trebek's co-host on High Rollers.

 Early life

-Ruta Lee was born on May 30, 1935, in Montreal, Quebec, the only child of Lithuanian Roman Catholic immigrants.
+Ruta Lee was born on May 30, 1935, in Montreal, Quebec, the only child of Lithuanian immigrants.
 Her father was a tailor and her mother a homemaker.

 On March 1, 1948, her family moved to the United States and ended up settling in Los Angeles, where she graduated in 1952 from Hollywood High School and began studying acting and appearing in school plays.
 She attended both Los Angeles City College and the University of California at Los Angeles.
-She worked as a cashier, usherette, and candy girl at Grauman's Chinese Theater, but when she was $40 short in her cash account at the end of her shift one night, she was fired.
+She worked as a cashier, usherette, and candy girl at Grauman's Chinese Theatre, but when she was $40 short in her cash account at the end of her shift one night, she was fired.